How to Use HSA Or FSA Account to Buy CPAP Products

 What is the Difference Between an HSA and FSA Account?

-Health Savings Accounts are managed by you and roll over every year.
+You can manage Health Savings Accounts every year.
 They can even roll over when you leave your job.
 Flexible Spending Accounts are less flexible.
-They are owned by the employer and you may lose your benefits once your employment ends.
+They are owned by the employer, and you may lose your benefits once your employment ends.
 The funds have to be used every year or they are lost.

 Are Retirees Covered?